backend-developers-ltd/ComputeHorde/README.md

 - **Decentralized Compute for Bittensor Validators**
   ComputeHorde aims to become the go-to decentralized source for hardware needed to validate other subnets.
-  The mission is to decrease Bittensor ecosystem's dependency on centralized services.
+  The mission is to decrease the Bittensor ecosystem's dependency on centralized services.
-  The assurance of the miners work quality is essential for the Bittensor overall reliability.
+  The assurance of the miners' work quality is essential for the Bittensor's overall reliability.

 - **Fair and Verified Work**
   ComputeHorde employs mechanisms to ensure miners provide authentic and fair compute work authentically and fairly verified by the validators:
   - Execute tasks from all validators equally, regardless of their stake (above a rather low threshold).
   - Handle both **organic** (external, from other subnets) and **synthetic** (ComputeHorde miners validation) tasks.
-  - Match jobs to the advertised hardware (e.g., ensuring A6000 GPUs are actually used for tasks requiring them).
+  - Match jobs to the advertised hardware (e.g., ensuring A6000 GPUs are used for tasks requiring them).
   - Prevent malicious behaviors like "weight-copying" through innovative validation mechanisms.

 - **Scalable Mining with Executors**